June 8, 2012

 Undermining the West, which could contribute to a real political and economic modernization of Russia and strengthen its sovereignty, Putin, in fact, serves the interests of China, sacrificing Russia and the Russians to the potential dominance of the giant neighbor.

-A clear result of the Russian-Chinese "leadership" today is the situation in Syria, which offers a preview of the potential of their leadership for the future.
+The situation in Syria is a visible result of the nascent Russian-Chinese "leadership" today.
+It offers a preview of their leadership potential for the future.

 No comments: